-PLEASE NOTE: Our shelter is not open yet (we hope to be operational in May), and we cannot accept animals at this time.
+PLEASE NOTE: Our shelter is not open yet (we hope to be operational sometime in June), and we cannot accept animals at this time.

 We accept animals at our Angels Camp shelter by appointment only.
 Same day appointments are not available.
 Scheduling is determined by capacity.

 Include basic information about the pet (type, breed, age).
 We will get back to you with information on available dates and times.
 Please note that there will likely be a wait involved, depending upon how many animals we currently have in our care, and how many other pets are waiting for an available spot in our shelter.
 The wait may be a few days or as long as several weeks or more.